stormbeard/thesis/proposal/proposal.md

 ### Remote Direct Memory Access (RDMA)

-As mentioned previously, RDMA is a standard in networked systems which allows the memory of one computer (or node) to be accessed directly by another node in the network.
-This direct access to memory that bypasses the OS allows us to avoid the high overhead
+As mentioned previously, RDMA is a set of mechanisms in networked systems which allow the NIC to move data directly into and out of application buffers.
+This allows the system to avoid copying memory from a user space application into the kernel and from the kernel into NIC buffers.
+This direct access to memory that bypasses the OS allows us to avoid the high overhead associated with the movement of data.

+#### The Cost of Data Movement

+TODO

+#### Direct Data Placement (DDP) and RDMA

+The DDP protocol is a means by which memory is exposed to a remote peer and a means by which a peer may access the buffers designated by an upper layer protocol, such as RDMA.
+While DDP provides a method of placing payloads into specific buffers on a target, the RDMA protocol provides a method for identification of these buffers to the application.

+### RDMA Semantics

-I'm falling asleep.
-TODO continue
+TODO

 Project Description
 -------------------